Donald Trump's risky religious pilgrimage

 Early signs about the speech are not encouraging, experts said, especially after CNN reported that Stephen Miller, a White House aide known for peddling Islamophobic ideas, was drafting Trump's address.
 Miller also helped craft Trump's first executive order barring immigrants from several Muslim-majority countries.
 (A second order is being fought in the courts after the first version hit legal roadblocks.)

-William McCants, director of the Brookings Institution's Project on US Relations with the Muslim World, offered Trump some advice for the speech.
+William McCants, director of the Brookings Institution's Project on US Relations with the Islamic World, offered Trump some advice for the speech.
 The first tip: cancel it.

 "The President is not known for nuance, which is what a speech like this requires to escape the potential wrath of his multiple audiences," McCants said.